 1964 the first Parachuting Military World Championship of C.I.S.M. was organized in Pau at the French military parachute school.
 In 1983 women participated for the first time.
-Until 2016 we saw 40 World Military Parachuting Championships, and in the recent years, between 30 and 35 nations have participated.
+Until 2017 we saw 41 World Military Parachuting Championships, and in the recent years, up to 40 nations have participated.